topherCantrell/ChroniclesOfPiggie/PiratePig/README.md

+Piggie gets boat through storm

+Hazel scares off the pirates

+<???> Store keeper. long Bony fingers Plays violin to calm the giant octopus

+<???> hairy arms ???
+Saves them by ... ?

+<???> Paul McKracken — Banker John McKracken’s son uses parrot to send info

+Two chests.
+One filled with gold, the other silver.
+A black bag in one of them ... filled with the famed black pearls.

+WHen they open the gold chest is is filled to the brim with kernels/seeds <??> Gold corn.
+The other with silver queen corn (the gold and silver).
+The real gold and silver is buried beneath the kernels ... about half full and topped with the kernels.

 Peg leg.
 Ship: The Flying Pig (flag is a pig with wings).
 Red Back was one eyed -- he had a left eye.
 This comes into play when they solve a riddle on the map.